Topological effect on the Anderson transition in chiral symmetry classes: Renormalization of the dual theory

 The reduced RG equations have the following fixed regions, \begin{itemize} \item{stable FP region at $(\tilde{y},K,\zeta,\tilde{\chi})= (0,K,\zeta,\infty)$ with $K>2$ (metal phase).} \item{unstable FP region at $(\tilde{y},K,\zeta,\tilde{\chi})= (0,K,\zeta,\infty)$ with $K<2$.} \item{unstable FP region at $(\tilde{y},K,\zeta,\tilde{\chi})= (0,K,\zeta,0)$.} \end{itemize} The stable fixed region at $(\tilde{y},K,\zeta,\tilde{\chi})= (0,K,\zeta,\infty)$ with $K>2$ form a two-dimensional (2D) region subtended by $K$ and $\zeta$.
 It is stable against small $1/\tilde{\chi}$ as well as small $\tilde{y}$.
 At and around this fixed point, $\tilde{B}_x$ and $\tilde{B}_y$ vanish as $1/\tilde{\chi}^6$, and $\tilde{y}$ go to zero.
 Thus, the vanishing right hand side of Eq.~(\ref{eq:SM_lnsigma}) suggests that both $\sigma_x$ and $\sigma_y$ reach finite values and the fixed region describes (topological) metal phase with $\chi_y \ne 0$.
 A fixed region at $(\tilde{y},K,\zeta,\tilde{\chi})= (0,K,\zeta,0)$ with $K<2$ characterizes a non-topological metal with $\chi_y=0$~\cite{konigMetalinsulatorTransitionTwodimensional2012}, while it is always unstable against small $\tilde{\chi}$.

 As discussed above, a general structure of the RG phase diagram in the $\tilde{y}$-$K$-$\zeta$-$\tilde{\chi}$ space has complications.
-Nonetheless, the phase diagram becomes simpler, when conductivity and Gade constant satisfy the following relatively generic condition,
+Nonetheless, the phase diagram becomes simpler, when conductivity and Gade constant satisfy the following relatively generic conditions,

 or equivalently $\zeta=\lambda$.
 This condition includes a case with isotropic conductivity and Gade constant; $\sigma_x=\sigma_y$ and $c_x=c_y$, When initial values of the constants satisfy this condition, the $K$-$\tilde{y}$-$\tilde{\chi}$ phase diagram at $\tilde{\chi}\ne 0$ comprises only of the quasi-localized and (topological) metal phases.
 As discussed above, these two phases are characterized by the stable fixed points at $(\tilde{y},K,\zeta,\tilde{\chi})=(3.64.., 0,\,0,\,\pm1.10...)$, and the stable 2D fixed region at $(\tilde{y},K,\zeta,\tilde{\chi})=(0, K,\,\zeta,\,\pm \infty)$, respectively, while the phase transition between these two phases are controlled by the saddle-point fixed point at $(\tilde{y},K,\zeta,\tilde{\chi})=(3.56.., 0.75,\,0,\,\pm1.22...)$.
 In Fig.~\ref{fig:solutions}, we show how $y$, $\sigma_x$, $\sigma_y$, $c_{x}$ and $c_y$ are renormalized along the RG equations for typical cases with this condition.